Police body cameras coming to Madison; long-debated pilot program gets yes from City Council

 "Some people think you can do a pilot and the pilot's going to say you absolutely have to have this, or you absolutely do not need this," Barnes said.
 "But we need to have clear information about what the full implementation would look like, what vendors would look like, what data would look like."

-The guidelines for the pilot program that Barnes personally wrote diverge from recommendations made by the city's Body-Worn Camera Feasibility Review Committee.
+The guidelines for the pilot program, which Barnes wrote himself, diverge from recommendations made by the city's Body-Worn Camera Feasibility Review Committee.
 Those include rules for when camera footage gets shared with prosecutors, whether officers can watch footage before writing reports, how long footage gets stored and more.

 Some of the committee's recommendations do not follow state law and so were not incorporated into the police department's guidelines for the pilot program, Barnes and City Attorney Michael Haas have said.

 Before the council vote, a group of leaders in the city's Black community urged the council to approve the pilot program.
-Those speakers said that body cameras are an additional tool for transparency and not a panacea to the city's problems with racial disparities in the criminal justice system.
+Those speakers said that body cameras are an additional tool for transparency and not a panacea to racial disparities in the local criminal justice system.

+Sheri Carter, who used to represent the city's South Side on the council, expressed dissatisfaction Tuesday night that the city had not yet passed a body camera pilot program after nearly a decade of debate and study.

+"At the end of this day, each of you hold the future on whether we move forward as a city or remain stagnant," Carter said.

-Dane County Judge Everett Mitchell noted that body camera footage might have shed light on the moments that led up to the shooting of Robinson by Officer Kenny back in 2015.
+Dane County Judge Everett Mitchell noted that body camera footage might have shed light on the moments that led up to Robinson's fatal shooting in 2015.

 "We've never seen Tony's perspective," Mitchell said.
 "Not to give this an opportunity really does weaken our criminal justice system."